Course-Based Masters Program

 A comprehensive course-based M.Sc. degree in Geology or in Geophysics can serve as a basis for starting or upgrading a professional career, or it may lead to further studies in a Ph.D. program.
 Many of the courses offered will help you to obtain necessary university credits for professional accreditation as a Professional Geoscientist.
 In addition, we offer an ongoing lecture/workshop series led by an Industrial Visiting Professor, and participation in a program of field workshops abroad.

-Students in either of the course-based streams will take seven half-courses over two terms (eight months), followed by an intensive four month research project under faculty supervision.
-The selection of courses for each student will by individualized based on interests and career objectives, in consultation with a faculty advisor.
+Students in either of the course-based streams will take either seven half-courses over two terms (eight months), followed by an intensive 4-month research project under faculty supervision or eight half-courses plus a project presentation.
+The intensive 4-month research project under faculty supervision may be either an original research project or an in-depth literature research project.
+This will be determined by agreement between the student and faculty supervisor.
+If a student does not arrange for an individual supervisor-based project within the first term of their program, then they will enrol in a department-designated 8th course, to be offered in the first summer term (May-June).
+The 8th course will contain a research project component; following completion of the 8th course the student will prepare and present (in August) a poster on the project undertaken in that 8th course.
+The selection of courses for each student will be individualized based on interests and career objectives, in consultation with a faculty advisor.
 Each stream is designed to be completed in one year, minimizing time away from other commitments.
-Because the course-based M.Sc. relies more heavily on courses than the conventional M.Sc. thesis-based degree, students from broader educational backgrounds such as Physics, Mathematics, Computer Science or Engineering will be considered.
+Because the course-based M.Sc. relies more heavily on courses than the conventional M.Sc. thesis-based degree, students from broader educational backgrounds such as Physics, Chemistry, Mathematics, Computer Science or Engineering will be considered.
 Each of these program streams will enhance the career of earth scientists by providing training that may be needed for industry applications or professional accreditation, or as a stepping stone to further research within a program offering a Ph.D. degree.

 Am I eligible?